JoseRoca/WinFBX/docs/RichEdit/RichEdit Procedures.md

 # <a name="RichEdit_GetIMEModeBias"></a>RichEdit_GetIMEModeBias

-Gets the Input Method Editor (IME) mode bias for a Microsoft Rich Edit control.
+Retrieves the Input Method Editor (IME) mode bias for a Microsoft Rich Edit control.

 ```
 FUNCTION RichEdit_GetIMEModeBias (BYVAL hRichEdit AS HWND) AS DWORD